“Are you saved? Are you sure?”

 In my case these were absurd questions – I had seen so much.
 But for a new believer who has seen little of the Lord’s goodness, they are valid questions.
 You get saved on Sunday but by Wednesday you’re wondering if it was real.

 During my crisis of faith, I was plagued by these questions.
-I forgot all my stories, I ignored all the evidence, and a lie began to take root in my mind.
+I forgot my stories, I ignored the evidence, and a lie began to take root in my mind.
 What if none of this was real?
 What if I’m not actually saved?

 Faith is not blind